Image to Image / Node.js Reference

 function getOutputSize() { return int; }

-Get the size of the output in bytes.
+Get the size of the output document in bytes.
+Use this to check file sizes before delivery, implement size-based quotas, or optimize storage allocation.

 Returns: